vultr/vultr-marketplace/Readme.md

 ## Sample Application

-You'll find more complete example app in the [sample-app](/sample-app) directory.
-This sample app installs Nginx, MariaDB, and uses the Vultr application variable feature to create a database users and setup basic authentication for the web server.
+The example in the [sample-app](/sample-app) directory installs Nginx, MariaDB, and uses the Vultr application variable feature.
+It creates a database user and sets up basic authentication for the web server.
 We have a [complete walkthrough of this sample app in our documentation library](https://www.vultr.com/docs/how-to-build-an-example-vultr-marketplace-application).

 ## Marketplace Builder